Shots fired at Hollywood Farmers’ Market; suspect in custody

-Around 9:20 a.m., Los Angeles police officials said there was an active standoff underway with the unidentified suspect who was throwing rocks and other items from an apartment balcony.
+Around 9:20 a.m., police said there was an active standoff underway with the unidentified suspect who was throwing rocks and other items from the apartment balcony.

-Police later confirmed that an LAPD SWAT team was called to the scene after the man barricaded himself inside the apartment.

 By around 11:45 a.m., police confirmed that the suspected gunman was taken into custody.